rust-lang/rust/src/doc/rustc-dev-guide/src/crates-io.md

 # crates.io Dependencies

 The Rust compiler supports building with some dependencies from `crates.io`.
-For example, `log` and `env_logger` come from `crates.io`.
+Examples are `log` and `env_logger`.

+In general,
-In general, you should avoid adding dependencies to the compiler for several
+you should avoid adding dependencies to the compiler for several reasons:
-reasons:

-- The dependency may not be high quality or well-maintained, whereas we want the compiler to be high-quality.
+- The dependency may not be of high quality or well-maintained.
 - The dependency may not be using a compatible license.
 - The dependency may have transitive dependencies that have one of the above problems.

-As of <!-- date-check --> February 2022, there is no official policy for vetting new dependencies to the compiler.
-Generally, new dependencies are not added to the compiler unless there is a good reason to do so.
+As of <!-- date-check --> Aug 2022,
+there is no official policy for vetting new dependencies to the compiler.
+Decisions are made on a case-by-case basis, during code review.

 ## Permitted dependencies